FertigLab/CoGAPSGuide/optiona.md

 4  0.391151  0.002598  0.640158
 ```

-This indicates that PyCoGAPS has been set up and run correctly, and we can now proceed to analyzing experimental single-cell data.
+This indicates that PyCoGAPS has been **set up and run correctly**, and we can now proceed to analyzing **experimental single-cell data**.

 ## Running PyCoGAPS on Single Cell Data